30 Classic Comfort Foods From Your Childhood Everyone Loves

 Vegan Strawberry Rhubarb Pop-Tarts

-Sure, you could buy a box of Pop-Tarts at the grocery store—but making your own is way more fun.
-We love that this recipe incorporates the springtime rhubarb, making for an extra-delicious throwback treat.
+Sure, you could buy a box of Pop-Tarts at the grocery store—but making your own is way more fun!
+We love that this recipe incorporates rhubarb, making for an extra-delicious throwback treat.

 Creamed Chipped Beef